AnujCodechakra/Anujcodechakra-/README.md

 ## 🎯 2025 Goals

 - 🌱 Master Java and Spring Boot for backend development
-- 🚀 Build and launch a Full-Stack Mental Wellness App
+- 🚀 Launch a Full-Stack Mental Wellness App
-- 💻 Practice and improve Data Structures & Algorithms
+- 📦 Build & ship one major side project each quarter
-- 🌐 Contribute to Open Source projects
+- 🌐 Contribute to meaningful Open Source
-- 🤝 Network and collaborate with developers worldwide
+- 🤝 Collaborate globally and mentor fellow devs

 ---